Zion Williamson was just named (at the time this was written) the number 1 pick in the NBA draft.

 These competing lawsuits are a perfect illustration of forum shopping.

-Zion chose to sue in North Carolina because he played college basketball there is wildly popular in that state, in case he has to go to trial.
+Zion chose to sue in North Carolina because he played college basketball there and is wildly popular in that state, in case he has to go to trial.
 Also, the laws in North Carolina are more favorable to him.

 The marketing agency chose to sue in Florida because the laws are more favorable to them.